 The City began drafting the 2021-2029 Housing Element after holding a Housing Element kickoff meeting with the Planning Commission on May 12, 2021 to discuss minimum requirements, contents, RHNA, past accomplishments, process, and timeline.
-However, community engagement around Culver City's housing needs and goals for the Housing Element Update (HEU) began in June 2020.
-At that time, the City released a report and video summary on Culver City's existing housing conditions as of 2019 for the General Plan Update (GPU) and asked community members for their input on housing priorities, priority populations, and desired housing types through a survey.
+However, community engagement around Culver City's housing needs and goals for the Housing Element Update (HEU) began when the General Plan Update (GPU) project launched in September 2019.
+In June 2020, the City released a report and video summary on Culver City's existing housing conditions as of 2019 for the GPU and asked community members for their input on housing priorities, priority populations, and desired housing types through a survey.
 Since then, the City has held a series of community meetings and workshops asking for input on the community's housing needs and goals that informed the Draft 2021-2029 Housing Element.
 These meetings and workshops are outlined in the "Engagement and Key Milestones" section below.